 The Company leases 25,900 sq. ft. of production space in Selangor D.E., Malaysia for the production of FC2.
-In 2012,the Company completed the expansion of the facility's manufacturing capacity by 20 percent to approximately 100 million units annually The cost was approximately \$700,000, which was funded internally.
+In 2012, the Company completed the expansion of the facility's manufacturing capacity by 20 percent to approximately 100 million units annually.
+The cost was approximately \$700,000, which was funded internally.

-In fiscal 2014 the Company leased an additional 18,800 sq. ft adjacent to its existing Malaysian facility to support future capacity build-outs which provides sufficient space to add manufacturing capacity of up to an additional 100 million units annually.
+In fiscal 2014 the Company leased an additional 19,900 sq. ft adjacent to its existing Malaysian facility to support future capacity build-outs which provides sufficient space to add manufacturing capacity of up to an additional 100 million units annually.
+The Company is currently utilizing this facility for warehouse storage.
 The Company will consider manufacturing in other locations as the demand for FC2 develops.